 Manually set Advance Slide

-If you wish to use a different approach forthe transition of your presentation you can manually set the time period you wish for each slide to be displayed via the Advance Slide After setting.
+If you wish to use a different approach for the transition of your presentation, you can manually set the time period for each slide via the Advance Slide After setting.

 To manually set the slide transition, follow these steps:

-- You can manually change the amount of time that PowerPoint will wait before automatically advancing the slide
+- You can manually change the amount of time that PowerPoint will wait before automatically advancing to the next slide.

-- Alternatively if you wish to use the same setting for every slide, simply specify the time period you wish to use and click the Apply to All button
+- If you wish to use the same setting for every slide, specify the time period and click the Apply to All button.

 Note: When applying an advance slide option to all slides any settings which have been set for slide transition effects will also be applied to all other slides

-8) Once you are finished, test the settings by running your presentation in Slide Show by pressing F5 on the keyboard
+- Once you are finished, test the settings by running your presentation in Slide Show by pressing F5 on the keyboard.

 Advance slides yourself

-My preferred method advance the slides in a presentation is to do it myself as I move along.
-This gives the greatest flexibility so that if I am asked a question, or I think of additional information I want to include which I initially wasn’t going to discuss, I have the freedom to do so without worrying about the progress of my slides.
-I am more focused on connecting and engaging with my audiences and don’t need to worry about my slides.
+I prefer to advance the slides in a presentation myself.
+This gives the greatest flexibility so that if I am asked a question, or I think of additional information, I have the freedom to do so without worrying about the timing of my slides.
+I am more focused on connecting and engaging with my audience.

 To manually advance slides, follow these steps:

-- Withing the Timing group deselect the After option and leave only the On Mouse Click checkbox enabled
+- Within the Timing group deselect the After option and leave only the On Mouse Click checkbox enabled.

 Some other relevant posts to help you create an amazing presentation are: Easily reuse slides from existing presentations, Preview a slide show in PowerPoint, and Create speaker notes in your presentation.